 Like arrows in the hand of a warrior are the children of one’s youth.
 Blessed is the man who fills his quiver with them!
 He shall not be put to shame when he speaks with his enemies in the gate– Psalm 127:4-5 ESV

 Generally speaking my ambition is to live a quiet life and tend to my own affairs (1st Thessalonians 4:11).
-Truly.
-As a rule, I have zero desire to be a busybody or to butt into another person’s affairs (2nd Thessalonians 3:11).
+As a rule, I have zero desire to be a busybody or to butt into other people’s business (2nd Thessalonians 3:11).
 On the infrequent occasions I have made it my thing I usually end up feeling sorry.

-Today, I’m willing run that risk.
-So, here goes:
+Today, I’m willing to run that risk.
+Here goes:

 In recent years, I have noted an attitude making its way into the church.
 It has become quite common for Christian women to minimize and disparage the roles of wife and mother.
 As an older woman I clearly see this thinking is a tool the enemy is using to weaken Christian families.
 The attitudes developing in the church are potentially detrimental to the future of the church and the family because the Christian family has historically been God’s most powerful and fruitful means of evangelism and discipleship.

 Please understand—I do not believe that wife and mother are the only truly significant roles a Christian woman can or should play in this life.
 In my experience, when a Christian woman is walking in step with the Holy Spirit she will fulfill many functions and play a variety of different roles throughout her life.
 Some of those roles will be in the home, some in the church and others will be in the workplace.
 That being said, the role women play as wives and mothers is critical and should never be demeaned.
 So, my dear sisters in Christ, today I’m going to share some direct counsel that I believe is desperately needed in this cultural moment.